 Source: US Department of Transportation, National Pipeline Mapping System

-Tanker cars moved via railroad also can deliver biodiesel and ethanol for blending and shipment via barge/truck to customers, bypassing the constraints of transporting biofuels in pipelines.
+Biodiesel and ethanol for blending can also be shipped via barge/truck to customers, bypassing the constraints of transporting biofuels in pipelines.
 There are no ethanol pipelines in Virginia.
-Ethanol is transported in bulk within Virginia is moved by rail and truck rather than by pipeline, because the alcohol-based ethanol absorbs water that can rust pipeline equipment.
+Ethanol is transported in bulk by rail and truck rather than by pipeline, because the alcohol-based ethanol absorbs water that can rust pipeline equipment.
 For the same reason, pipelines do not ship finished gasoline, because it contains ethanol.

 biorefinery locations are concentrated in the Midwest, but most oil pipelines carry crude